brer-rabbit/thereman/README.md

 Also, keep the battery retainers slightly apart so they do not touch.

 ![Keep the retainers a bit apart, this is too close](build/retainers_too_close.jpg)

+## Cleaning

+A bit of isopropyl alcohol can be used for cleaning.
+Try not to get alcohol in the switch or the piezo buzzer.